 - 2 cups old-fashioned oats

-- 1/2 cup shredded coconut, divided (I used sweetened; could use unsweetened)
+- 1/2 cup shredded coconut, divided use (I use unsweetened; could use sweetened if preferred)

 - 1 teaspoon baking powder